 There are a few exceptions though when paying for TV via Sky or Virgin could work out either better value or just a better user experience.

 If you watch a lot of sport

-Though occasional viewers can get a day or week pass for Sky Sports on NOW TV, the month pass comes in at £33.99.
-There are often deals which bring the price down for around £20 for a month or so, but if you know you are going to want and watch the main sports channels every week then you’re probably better off haggling with Sky for a discount.
+Though occasional viewers can get a day pass for Sky Sports on NOW TV, the month pass comes in at £33.99.
+There are often deals that bring the price down to around £25 for a month, sometimes £20.

 If you don’t have great broadband

 On-demand streaming does require decent broadband, so you will probably want to look at upgrading to fibre if you don’t already have it.
 If that’s not possible – especially in rural areas – then you might need to stick with Sky for your TV.

 One problem with the on-demand streaming services is that some programmes and films are only there for a set time before going (and often coming back at a later date).
 So if you want to watch, and rewatch something you might want to stick with a premium pay-tv service.

 If you are happy just being able to record free to air TV then you can buy Freeview or Freesat recorders for around the £120 mark.
 Personally I really only use my box so I can skip adverts on Channel 4 and ITV programmes!